digital-archives/HISTGA1011/slides/week_01_slide_deck.md

 Can you think of an example from your life or work where you use a sequence of numbers to encode something?

-I'll start: A zip code
+Example: A US zip code encodes geographic areas using 5 numbers.

 <!-- presenter notes